florianbremm/earth-system-homework-2/data_access/load_jaxa_precip.md

 ### Dataset Availability

-Via G-Portal, many more datasets are available

-### Not enough control

-Smallest increment is _daily_ data, however, via G-Portal (as shown in the `extra_jaxa_precip.iynb` notebook), hourly data is available, from which the dataset is derived.
+Via G-Portal, many more datasets are available - also the hourly dataset on which this daily dataset is based.
+It is also possible to (1) download the data directly to disk and (2) specify different file formats (like HDF).
+It would thus have been nice to be able to use G-Portal directly, which, however, was not possible due to the inconsistencies in website and documentation.
+While the third-party pip-package seems to work, it is to be used at own risk, since you need to provide your login-credentials when downloading.